na-na-hi/renget/archive/elysianrealm.md

 ------ | ------ | ------
-1st | Kevin2 | Both damage boosts, breach, SP are the key choices, unlock nexus; can also pick nexus enhancement 2nd | Su1 | TDM, vulnerability, both combo boosts are the key choices, unlock nexus; can pick vulnerability from enhanced 2nd | Sakura2 | Vulnerability, TDM, evasion+1, evasion reset are the key choices,  unlock nexus 2nd | Griseo1 | Red(prioritise to buy in shop) Yellow Grey are the key choices, unlock nexus Optional | Pardofelis1 | Both damage boosts are the key choices, unlock nexus; can also pick Kalpas1 nexus(both damage boosts, HP cap up), Eden both damage boosts, starting SP(must have Su's SP) as reinforcement
+1st | Kevin2 | Both damage boosts, breach, SP are the key choices, unlock nexus; can also pick nexus enhancement 2nd | Su1 | TDM, vulnerability, both combo boosts are the key choices, unlock nexus; can pick vulnerability from enhanced 2nd | Sakura2 | Vulnerability, TDM, evasion+1 are the key choices,  unlock nexus 2nd | Pardofelis1 | Both damage boosts are the key choices, unlock nexus Optional | Griseo1 | Red(prioritise to buy in shop) Yellow Grey are the key choices, don't need nexus; can also pick Eden both damage boosts, starting SP, Vill-V 2 3 as reinforcement

+!!! info Recommended to swap sigil on 5F; use Kevin support on 4F wave 3

 #->Herrscher of Reason<-
 ->![horvalk1](https://i.imgur.com/yYBQH7G.png)<-